clojure/tools.namespace/README.md

 - No dependencies on `tools.reader` and `java.classpath`.
 - Reading namespaces from `URLClassLoader` is not supported
 - Reading is done using `clojure.core/read` rather than `tools.reader`.
+By doing so, the reader should be wrapped in a `clojure.lang.LineNumberingReader` instance.

 You can use this fork to use the cognitect test runner: